alamashir/dailyspend-app/PRIVACY_POLICY.md

 The App requests access to the following device features:

-- **Camera**: To capture photos of receipts for your expense records
-- **Photo Library**: To select existing receipt photos from your device
 - **Microphone**: To enable voice input for adding expenses
 - **Speech Recognition**: To convert your voice into expense entries